-Examples of violent conduct include each of the acts summarized in the Violent and Disruptive Incident Report (VADIR).
-Form (Addendum #1) published by the New York State Education Department.
+Examples of this type of behavior include each of the acts summarized in the School Safety Educational Climate (SSEC) Form (Addendum #1) published by the New York State Education Department.
 Other examples include but are not limited to the following:

-- 1. Committing an act of violence (such as hitting, kicking, punching, or scratching) upon a teacher, administrator or other school employee or attempting to do so. - 2.
-Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person lawfully on school property or attempting to do so. - 3.
-Intentionally damaging or destroying school district property. - 4.
+- 1. Committing an act of violence (such as hitting, kicking, punching, or scratching) upon a teacher, administrator, other school employee, another student or any other person lawfully on school property. - 2.
+Intentionally damaging or destroying school district property. - 3.
 Possessing a weapon.
-Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - 5.
-Displaying what appears to be a weapon. - 6.
-Threatening to use any weapon. - 7.
+Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - 4.
+Displaying what appears to be a weapon. - 5.
+Threatening to use any weapon. - 6.
 Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson.